A Deep Drive on Proactive Threat Hunting

 The Pyramid of Pain

-The Pyramid of Pain, first proposed by security professional David J Bianco in 2013, concentrating on incident response and threat hunting in order to improve the applicability of attack indicators.
+The Pyramid of Pain, first proposed by security professional David J Bianco in 2013, concentrates on incident response and threat hunting in order to improve the applicability of attack indicators.

-• The Pyramid measures potential usefulness of your Intel
+- The Pyramid measures the potential usefulness of your Intel

-For example: If an attacker is using malware to exploit an endpoint within their attack chain and as a defender, the security professional is using file hash values to distinguish such actions, it is trivial for them to recompile the malware illustration such that the file hash value the team are using to detect the original sample, is rendered useless.
+For example, if an attacker uses malware to exploit an endpoint within their attack chain and the security professional, as a defender, uses file hash values to distinguish such actions, they can trivially recompile the malware illustration so that the file hash value the team uses to detect the original sample becomes useless.

 Hash Values: Identifying Indicator of compromise with the help of the corresponded hash values is a most trivial step.
 Unfortunately, they are extremely susceptible to change (even accidentally).